Photographer captures Soviet avant-garde architecture

 During this era full of optimism, architects such as Moisei Ginzburg and Konstantin Melnikov were looking for a new way to build for a socialist world, free from bourgeois associations and appropriate for a fast-growing industrial society, he said.

-Constructivism, an artistic and architectural philosophy that emphasizes the social purposes of art, emerged at this time, influencing many other 20th century movements.
+Constructivism, an artistic and architectural philosophy that emphasises the social purposes of art, emerged at this time, influencing many other 20th century movements.

 Architects drafted modernist and streamlined designs for factories and communal housing, large-scale buildings free from ornamentation and aspiring to socialist ideals.